ShikiSuen/r128x/readme.md

 # r128x, a tool for loudness measurement of files on macOS. #

-The GUI version requires macOS 12 since v0.4 release.
+Both the GUI version and the CLI version require macOS 12 since v0.5.1 release.

 ![r128x-swiftui](./screenshot.png)